 I recommend you to hire a Solicitor (lawyer) for larger transactions, and when buying landed property.
 The Vietnamese market opened recently to the foreign world, so there can be some roadblocks on the way.

 However, foreigners rarely hire property lawyers when buying condos on the primary market.
 Reputable developers (like Novaland and CapitaLand) primarily build and manage the new condo projects you seen in Ho Chi Minh City.

 You’ll find both local and foreign developers that are reputable, follow standards, and have managed dozens of projects in the past.

 Normally, your estate agent or developer will involve a property lawyer where needed throughout the process.

-4. Booking a property/condo
+4. Booking a Unit

 When your agent has helped you to find a project and unit you like, it’s time to pay a non-refundable deposit of VND 100 million.